Sunday, 3 December 2017

-I was talking to a friend earlier this year, and he causally made reference to the fact that the Lord Jesus might come again in glory at any time, that, in fact, He might be coming this afternoon.
-And I, quite spontaneously, without really thinking, said, “But I’ve got some things I need to finish first”.
+I was talking to a friend earlier, and he causally made reference to the fact that the Lord Jesus might come again in glory at any time, that, in fact, He might be coming this afternoon.
+And I, quite spontaneously, said, “But I’ve got some things I need to finish first”.

-And as I said that, I realised that that is just how I’ve often heard other people refer to the Second Coming of Jesus: as something they don’t want to happen just yet.
+This is how I’ve often heard other people refer to the Second Coming of Jesus: as something they don’t want to happen just yet.
 “Go away Jesus, could you come back later, maybe Tuesday?
 There are a lot of things I need to do first.
 I’ve not written any Christmas cards, I’ve barely started to think about presents, and basically I’ve just got a lot on right now.”

 Now, when phrased like this, it obviously sounds silly.
 It is not for us to be telling God when He can or can’t come in glory.

 And yet, it is with thoughts of the Second Coming that the Church starts our Advent preparations for Christmas: We are to start our preparations for the celebration of the anniversary of His birthday, of His FIRST coming, by thinking about His future SECOND Coming.